radical-cybertools/radical.entk/doc/examples.rst

-A Pipeline of Batches
+A Pipeline of Ensemblees
 ---------------------

-This example shows how to use EnsembleMD Toolkit to execute a simple pipeline of sequential batches.
+This example shows how to use EnsembleMD Toolkit to execute a simple pipeline of sequential ensemblees.
 In the first step 'pre', 16 10 MB input files are generated and filled with ASCII charaters.
 In the second step 'proc', a character frequency analysis if performed on these file.
 In the last step 'post', an SHA1 checksum is calculated for each analysis result.